The Big Picture…

 Again, Mahajan, Muller and Bass’ “Diffusion of new products: empirical generalizations and managerial uses” gives an insight into what real-life values people have found.

-Rather than the innovators and early majority making up 16% of market size they could be between 9.7% and 22.8%.
-The implications of this is on the shift from external to internal influences, where the chasm to be crossed might be found and whether Maloney’s 16% rule needs to be cheekily renamed.
+Rather than the innovators and early majority making up 16% of the market size they could be between 9.7% and 22.8%.
+The implications of this are twofold.
+First on the shift from external to internal influences, where the chasm to be crossed might be found.
+A secondly, whether Maloney’s 16% rule needs to be cheekily renamed.

 What about generations of innovations?